mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Life Locked.md

 Crunch's response blipped up on Jaaz's heads-up display.

-[OMG SRSLY I’M ON IT.
+[OMG SRSLY I'M ON IT.
 ICE LIKE ANTARCTICA UP IN HERE.[

 Jaaz sighed loudly, and closed her eyes so she didn't see Crunch's storm of swears.
 She was trying to be patient, seriously, but it was like, way